jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 > John's playing of the national anthem

 The -ing complement clause can only be modified by an adverb and can have auxiliaries like *have* and *be*, and the -ing nominalization can only be modified by an adjective and can't have auxiliaries.

+Complement clauses should be distinguished from [*free relative clauses*](#free-relative-clause), which may also fill argument slots.